maxadamski/ricecooker/README.md

   -q, --quiet
     Command output is not printed to stdout.

+  -d, --dummy
+    Prints command instead of executing it and returns 0.

+  -c, --code CODE...
+    Treates given exit CODES as success codes.

 NOTES
   If transaction failed the passed command will not be executed.